 As a John Maxwell certified coach and speaker, I offer workshops, keynote speaking, and coaching for women who are feeling stuck and work in the nonprofit sector to help them reach the next level of success.
 I ensure they are reaching their personal definition of success through my business, Nonprofits on a Mission.
 I stay current in the nonprofit sector in my role as a director of development operations at a health and human services nonprofit.
 I also serve as treasurer on the board of Providence Heights, a second-phase step for women on the brink of becoming homeless.

 Outside of these roles, I am also an author.
-The latest book will be published in 2021 for people who are separated from their spouse because of marital struggles.
+Hopelessly Hopeful During Separation, published September 28, 2021, is a 28-day devotional for people who are separated from their spouse because of marital struggles.

 In the past, I’ve served on the Hope for Haiti board, a nonprofit that connects American churches with Haitian churches so indigenous leadership can more effectively lead people to Jesus in their community.
 I worked for a decade at radio and TV broadcast news stations before my career change to the nonprofit sector in 2011.